hsadeveloper/Microservice/README.md

         * 🔶   save users to actual disk (Not on docker)
         * 🔴   Thymeleaf pages for sign-in, Registration, and others.

-    - 💁 paymentservice
+    ###### 💁 payment-service
-        * 🔶   The payment-service holds some payment-related information and consists of one entity: ChargeRequest.
+        * 🔶   The payment service holds some payment-related information and consists of one entity: ChargeRequest.
         * 🔶   It contains dedicated controllers, repositories, and services for each entity.
-        * 🔴   Payment methods need to be integrated such as stribe or other.
+        * 🔴   Payment methods need to be integrated, such as Stripe or others.
-        * 🔴   Need to pull user infromatoion from JWT.
+        * 🔴   Need to pull user information from JWT.

-    - 💁 cartservice
+    ###### 💁 cart-service
         * 🔶   The cart-service holds some cart-related information and consists of two entities: cart, and cartItem.
         * 🔶   It contains dedicated controllers, repositories, and services for each entity.
-        * 🔴   Checkout functionality nned to be add and integrated with the payment methods.
+        * 🔴   Checkout functionality needs to be added and integrated with the payment methods.

-    - 💁 shipmentservice
+    - 💁 shipment-service
         * 🔶   The shipment service holds some shipment-related information: not that much
         * 🔶   Currently, it is a template service
         * 🔶   need to read from the queue.